Gibberula gradatim

 Gibberula gradatim is a species of very small sea snail, a marine gastropod mollusc or micromollusc in the family Cystiscidae.

 Description

-The length of the shell attains 2.33 mm.
+The shell of Gibberula gradatim reaches an average length of 2.33 millimeters.
+It belongs to a group known as micromollusc due to its exceptionally small size.
+Like other members of its genus, it possesses a smooth, glossy, mineralized shell structure designed to protect its soft body from predators.